shivamjuneja07/Quizme/README.md

 # QuizMe 🧠

-!An interactive learning tool that automatically generates quiz questions from any text content using AI.
+An interactive learning tool that automatically generates quiz questions from any text content using AI.
 Perfect for students, teachers, and lifelong learners.

 ## Features ✨